P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Methodology

-The PST-DET structure, illustrated as Figure \ref{fig:PST-DET}, modifies the traditional FPN by integrating PST modules as plugins.
-In this architecture, the original convolutional layers within the FPN are replaced with PST modules, which process concatenated features from pyramid levels P3, P4, and P5.
+The P$^2$HCT-DET structure, illustrated at the top of Figure \ref{fig:downstreamtasks}, modifies the traditional FPN by integrating P$^2$HCT modules as plugins.
+In this architecture, the original convolutional layers within the FPN are replaced with P$^2$HCT modules, which process concatenated features from pyramid levels P3, P4, and P5.
 These modules adapt to the input through upsampling and downsampling operations, ensuring compatibility with varying feature resolutions.
 The refined features are subsequently fed into the detection head, enabling robust object detection across multiple scales.
-This plug-and-play design seamlessly enhances the FPN framework by leveraging PST’s cross-attention capabilities.
+This plug-and-play design seamlessly enhances the FPN framework by leveraging P$^2$HCT’s cross-attention capabilities.